 Turtles have a few quirky, amusing habits – like spitting water and biting themselves.
-But there’s more than what meets the eyes.
-For instance, the reason behind biting is soothing their irritated skin.
+But there’s more than what meets the eye.
+For instance, the reason behind biting is to soothe their irritated skin.
 And another such eccentric habit is digging holes.

 Why Do Turtles Dig Holes?

 Just about all turtle species on earth love to dig and burrow.
-There can be several factors behind this behavior, but the most common ones are hibernation, food hunt, and preparation to lay eggs.
-Other equally common reasons behind why do turtles dig holes are comfort, fun, and even rock-eating.
+There can be several factors behind this behavior, but the most common ones are hibernation, food hunting, and preparation to lay eggs.
+Other equally common reasons why turtles dig holes are comfort, fun, and even rock-eating.

 The last reason is concerning, isn’t it?
 In fact, all of the above reasons are.
-That’s why you need to go to get to the bottom of it and take steps accordingly.
+That’s why you need to get to the bottom of it and take steps accordingly.